 Please note that the Breckland SAG does not grant permission to hold events on Council or other land or issue licences.
 The land owner's consent must always be sought and agreed.

-The attachedcan be downloaded to inform the Breckland SAG of any large-scale event taking place in the Breckland Council area that is attended to attract more than 500 people in total.
+To inform the Breckland SAG of any large-scale event taking place in the Breckland Council area that is attended to attract more than 500 people in total, you are able to complete an online event notification form (see below).
 This then helps the various agency members of the Breckland SAG to co-ordinate their advice to event organisers at the right time, when event plans are being developed.